Welcome to Thoughtful Spaces Decluttering

 • I have experience working in the food safety, disability and science sectors in Australia and overseas.
 This has given me flexibility, compassion, and novel ways of approaching problems.

-• Please put any feelings of embarrassment aside as this is a non-judgemental service.
 The only preparation needed is to ensure that all pets are safely secured to prevent any potential harm.

 • This depends on the service required, however, once the scope of works has been decided work can proceed without you needing to be present.
-Please know that none of your belongings will be recycled, donated or disposed of without your consent.

-• As Thoughtful Spaces Decluttering has a sustainability focus, where possible, storage containers you already own are used.
 However, if extra containers are required, or you would like to refresh your look, this is done after your belongings have been sorted and decluttered.

 • Thoughtful Spaces Decluttering has a sustainability ethos.
-As such, part of the service provided is to remove smaller items to be recycled or donated at the end of each session, and with your approval those goods will be donated to organisations within our community.
+As such, part of the service provided is to remove items to be recycled or donated at the end of each session, and with your approval those goods will be donated to organisations within our community.

 • For ethical reasons an on-selling service is not provided, however, when appropriate, recommendations for local buyers can be provided.

-• No and No 😂.
 I have created an uncluttered relaxing family home that is easy to maintain as everything has a designated place.
-It’s a home filled with books and pictures, plants and people.

 Pile of books sorted and ready to be re-homed.
 Thoughtful Spaces Decluttering.
 Violet Town, Yarrawonga, Wangaratta, Wodonga, Beechworth, Myrtleford, Bright.